ACTON Amateur Operatic Society (AOS) had been

 possibly put members as coming from many places as well as Nantwich.

-society that I worked backstage for (after Nantwich Players) recruited
+that I worked backstage with (after Nantwich Players), recruited

 through my membership of the amateur dramatics group.